bk20x/M/README.md

 # λ ((M))
 #### A Lisp-1 like language that emphasizes transparency, flexibility, extensibility and masterability; The core of the language excluding Stdlib is only about 1600 lines of structured self documenting code; Using nothing but the Nim standard library Besides `bigints`
-#### Still a work in progress and this is my first attempt at a language but it is already usable for scripting or embedding in Nim programs or making DSLs. you can instantiate the interpreter in 1 line of code and its easy to extend with builtins
+#### Still a work in progress and this is my first attempt at a language but it is already usable for scripting or embedding in Nim programs or making DSLs. you can instantiate the interpreter in 1 line of code and its easy to extend with builtins.
+I mostly add things as I need them and treat this as more of a personal tool, but I am open to PRs.
-###### to install M from nimble run: `nimble install m`. to build from source , clone the repo and run: `nimble build`, to launch the interpreter in repl mode run `m -i` otherwise run `m filename.m`;  code examples are below the Features section and in the `examples` directory, I mostly add things as I need them and treat this as more of a personal tool, but I am open to PRs.
+###### to install M from nimble run: `nimble install m`. to build from source , clone the repo and run: `nimble build`, to launch the interpreter in repl mode run `m -i` otherwise run `m filename.m`;  code examples are below the Features section and in the `examples` directory

 # Features
 * Comparable in speed to compiled languages or interpreters like lua; recursive factorial of 10000 computes at `|real 0m0.034s| | sys 0m0.003s |` on my machine (Ryzen 7 7900x).